scenarioo/scenarioo/docs/contribute/Developer-Guide.md

 Npm packages may be checked by using the command ``` npm outdated ```.
 You can update outdated packages by using ```npm update``` - but if you do so, you have to ensure that everything still works (e2e tests) and inform developers in case a new npm version is needed!

-## Known Issues

-### General Issues

- * There seems to be an issue, when not using JVM 1.8 for gradle.
-But when this is currently configured to 1.8, it works well :-) Has been documented above accordingly.

 # Tests to be done with new setup and developer guide pages

   - [ ] build and install scenarioo-java library (using gradle)